ZoltanNyaradi/Tic-Tac-Toe/README.md

 * tinypng.com - Used to tinify images.
 * Am I Responsive - Used to check responsiveness.
 * Firefox Developer Tools - Used to review the project.
+* ChatGTP - Used to write the introdution of the game.

 ## Deployment & Local Development
 ### Deployment